Mohamed-zakaria-coder/Mohamed-zakaria-coder/README.md

 ---

+## 👨‍💻 About Me

-<h3 align="center">Hello, I'm Mohamed Zakaria, a web developer with experience in building websites and web applications.
-I am passionate about creating responsive and user-friendly websites that deliver a great user experience.
-I have expertise in HTML, CSS, JavaScript, and React.
-I am always expanding my skill set and learning new technologies.</h3>
+Hello, I'm **Mohamed Zakaria**, a web developer with experience in building websites and web applications.

+I am passionate about creating **responsive** and **user-friendly websites** that deliver a great user experience.

+I have expertise in: **HTML, CSS, JavaScript, React, Next.js, Tailwind**

+I continue to expand my skill set and learn new technologies.

 ## 💡 Quick Links & Contact